 Once you are back on the path and crossed over Middle Head Road, you can turn right into Middle Head or go straight down to begin your descent towards Balmoral.

-The last leg towards Balmoral will take you through a protected walking track, an area for native trees to flourish and quite popular with runners (who may pass you going up and down many times before you reach the bottom!).
+The last leg towards Balmoral will take you through a protected area for native trees to flourish.

 Chowder Bay to Balmoral Walk Map

 Look out for the sign that says Bungaree’s Walkway, next to the coffee shop at the car park.
-This sign marks the start of the Chowder Bay to Balmoral Walk.
+This sign marks the start of the Chowder Bay to Balmoral walking track.